CogSciUOS/asparagus/report/chapter_4_todo.md

 ## Describing your model:
 INTRODUCTION
-* you should include 2-3 introductory sentences as a starter, summarizing your apporach( e.g., One supervised approach for training a model is xxx.
+* You should include 2-3 introductory sentences as a starter, summarizing your apporach( e.g., One supervised approach for training a model is xxx.
 It uses xxx and works like xxx.)
-* What approach did I choose? (keep it short)
+* What approach did I choose? (*keep this part short*)
-- Why did I choose it?
-(What are the advantages/disadvantages of the model/ap- proach?
-What results do I expect?) (short)
+* Why did I choose it? (e.g., What are the advantages/disadvantages of the model/approach?
+What results did I expect when I chose it?) (*again short*)

+BACKGROUND
+* Give a general background on the approach
+* Include all the literature research you did, ideas, inspirations, theory, etc.) (*keep it of medium length; enough detail but also not too much; rather, references to other literature are very welcome*)

+ACTUAL MODEL STRUCTURE (*here come the details*)
+* Give an overview of your model/apporach design
+* Include a picture(s) of your structure (i.e., when your worked on a model)
+- Describe the challenges you run into (What was tested/changed during the working process?
+Which ob- stacles did occur?)
+- What are potentials/risks of interpreting the results? (e.g. when working with my model the potential for better results was using features instead of classes while the risk could be ... )
+RESULTS (detailed)
+- How good did my model predict?
+DISCUSSION (detailed)
+- Why did it produce the results it produced? - What can I interpret from my results?
+- What could not be done/expected?
+- What is still missing now?
+What would I do when continuing to work on the model?